Wireless UWNet - Differences Between "UWNet..." SSIDs

 Legacy wireless ("UWNet-building name"): users with NetIDs are authenticated for one day.

-Users without NetIDs can request a Guest NetID (see Guest NetID for Internet and VPN access - Service Description for details).
+Users without NetIDs can request a Guest NetID (see [Link for document 3455 is unavailable at this time.] for details).
 Guest NetID users login in the same manner as NetID holders.

 Upgraded wireless ("UWNet"): users with NetIDs are authenticated until the end of the semester or until they move to a building with legacy wireless (at which point they must authenticate on the legacy system).
 Once they authenticate, they can roam to other upgraded ("UWNet") buildings without needing to reauthenticate.